kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 ![Logging UI Lambda](./logging-ui-lambda-view.png)

-### Micro frontend preloading
+### Preloading micro frontends

-The Console now uses the micro frontend preloading feature provided by the [Luigi framework](https://luigi-project.io).
-This way, micro frontends preload in the background, which increases the overall loading process and improves performance.
+Starting with this release, the Kyma Console uses the micro frontend preloading feature provided by [Luigi](https://luigi-project.io).
+Preloading micro frontends in the background speeds up the overall loading process and improves performance.

 ## Compass